syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Row.md

 ## Hierarchy

-In this section, you can learn how to use the Hierachytree in GridView.
-The following code example is of HierachyGrid.
+In this section, you can learn how to use the Hierarchy in GridView.
+The following code example is of HierarchyGrid.

 {% tabs %}